 And I, for one, find nothing unreasonable in the irrationality of patriotism. . . .
 The other animals munch grass and paw at unconsidered dirt, where man not all unconsciously gets nourishment from his mother's bosom.
 For we know ourselves to be born of that coign of Earth we cherish with no inexplicable affection.
-Not only in spirit does our habitat conform us, since the land we love, that soil whereon our cattle graze, goes steadily to the making of plants, and thence becomes incarnate in our bodies: until we ourselves seem but so many agglutinate and animated particles of that land we love, with such partiality as we may not rouse toward those cool abstractions, equity and logic, but reserve for our corporal kin.
+Not only in spirit does our habitat conform us, since the land we love, that soil whereon our cattle graze. goes steadily to the making of plants, and thence becomes incarnate in our bodies: until we ourselves seem but a many agglutinate and animated particles of that land we love, with such partiality as we may not rouse toward those cool abstractions, equity and logic, but reserve for our corporal kin.
 Thus patriots may rationally justify the direst transports of their actions, if not the wisdom of their public utterances.
-For in battling for the honor of one's birthplace each hand is lifted in defence, not merely of opinions, but of the very field in which not a great while ago that hand was dust; and he who is slain does but repay through burial a loan from his mother.
-So does strict logic assure us it is with actual and very profound reason that we are not reasonable about the display of our patriotism: for no man, of whatsoever nationality, is called on to be reasonable where his mother's welfare appears concerned nor where, to howsoever small degree, her honor seems impugned.
+For in battling for the honor of one's birthplace each hand is lifted in defence, not merely of opinions, but of the very field in which it once was dust: and he that is slain does but repay through burial a loan from his mother.
+So it is with actual and very profound reason that we are not reasonable about the display of our patriotism: for no man, of whatever nationality, is called on to be reasonable where his mother's welfare appears concerned or, to however small degree, her honor seems impugned.
 In such a quandary he strikes.
 The merits of his cause he will defer for later consideration.
-Wisdom and philosophy may speak with the tongue of angels, and be hanged to them: for the noble madness of patriotism pleads at quite another tribunal, and addresses the human heart, whereover neither ear nor brain has jurisdiction.
-Our mother seems to be molested; and to requite those who trouble her, no matter what be their excuse, we strike.
-That only is the immediate, the obvious, essential: long afterward, when there is nothing better to do, we may - perhaps - spare time to reason.
+And meanwhile wisdom and philosophy may speak with the tongue of angels, and be hanged to them: for the noble madness of patriotism pleads at quite another tribunal. and addresses the human heart, whereover neither ear nor brain has jurisdiction.
+Our mother seems to be molested; and we strike to requite all those who trouble her, no matter what be their excuse.
+That only is the immediate essential: long afterward, when there is nothing better to do, we may spare time to reason.
 Meanwhile we know that, here also, the romance is of more instant worth than the mere fact.

-CHAPTER VIII THE CONTEMPORARY
+VIII THE CONTEMPORARY

-- This Disinterested Loan and Life Assurance is rather a capital concern, David. - Capital, indeed! in one sense. - In the only important one which is number one, David. - What will be the paid up capital, according to your next prospectus? - A figure of two, and as many oughts after it as the printer can get into the same line. . . . - Well, upon my soul, you are a genius then. - LIFE AND ADVENTURES OF MARTIN CHUZZLEWIT
+- -This Disinterested Loan and Life Assurance is rather a capital concern, David. - -Capital, indeed!-in one sense. - -In the only important one-which is number one, David. - -What will be the paid up capital, according to your next prospected. - -A figure of two, and as many oughts after it as the printer can get into the same line. - -Well, upen my soul, you are a genius then. - -Life and Adventures of Martin Chuzzlewit